-$ benji restore --help usage: benji restore [-h] [-s] [-f] [-d] version_uid destination positional arguments: version_uid Version UID to restore destination Destination URL optional arguments: -h, --help show this help message and exit -s, --sparse Restore only existing blocks -f, --force Overwrite an existing file, device or image -d, --database-backend-less Restore without requiring the database -S STORAGE, --storage STORAGE Source storage (if unspecified the default is used)
+$ benji restore --help usage: benji restore [-h] [-s] [-f] [-d] [-S STORAGE] version_uid destination positional arguments: version_uid Version UID to restore destination Destination URL optional arguments: -h, --help show this help message and exit -s, --sparse Restore only existing blocks -f, --force Overwrite an existing file, device or image -d, --database-less Restore without requiring the database -S STORAGE, --storage STORAGE Source storage (if unspecified the default is used)

 There are two possible restore options with Benji.

 If you determined the version you want to restore it is a good idea to protect this version with